Gardener’s Hand Soap Recipe

 Gentle hand soap with shea butter and poppy seeds

 Many handmade soap recipes focus on creating luxurious bars for the whole body but really what part of you do you wash the most?
 Hands!
 Especially if you’re a dedicated kitchen gardener.
-The trouble is, most bar soaps leave your hands feeling tight and uncomfortable after you wash so many of us opt for liquid soaps.
-That’s alright but making your own bars of all-natural gardener’s hand soap is better.

 Natural Soapmaking for Beginners Series

 The batch is for one pound (454g) and is enough to fill one plastic take-away box, giving you five stubby bars, or a paper milk/juice carton, which will give you four decent sized square bars.
 I prefer the latter since the shape is both rustic and pleasing, making them ideal to use at home or to give as gifts.
 Use the instructions in the above links to make the recipe.

 You can use practically any paper or plastic container as a soap mould though and I’ve seen others use margarine containers, yogurt dishes (for round soaps), and even cardboard boxes for larger batches.
 In fact, I know of a professional soaper who uses USPS boxes to make her soaps.